FnhNielsen/3rd-semester-project-using-microservices/README.md

 3. Commit the changes.

 As stated, this should be done for all branches.
-When doing this for the main branch, create a branch from main, add and/or edit the file, commit, create a merge-request and merge it.
+When doing this for the main branch, it gets a little complicated.

+Earlier you enabled a setting to stop merging from happening unless the pipeline succeeds(see [Only merge when pipeline succeeds](#only-merge-when-pipeline-succeeds))... well currently there is no pipeline to succeed, or it probably fails.
+So do the following:

+1. Maintainer go to Settings -> General -> Merge Requests -> Merge checks, and UNcheck the box with "Pipelines must succeed".
+2. Create a branch from main
+3. Add and/or edit the file as above
+4. Commit
+5. Create merge-request from this new branch to main
+6. Merge
+7. Maintainer go to Settings -> General -> Merge Requests -> Merge checks, and check the box again with "Pipelines must succeed".

-If there are any problems, contact us.
+We apologize for the premature setup of the settings causing this setup to be necessary.
+If there are any issues, contact us.

 ## Semantic versioning
 Use [semantic versioning 2.0.0](https://semver.org/).